Fariborz Pakseresht (Fair'-borz Pahk'-ser-esht) became the Director of the Oregon Department of Human Services (DHS) in September 2017.

 Originally from Baltimore, Maryland, Mike graduated from University of Oregon with a BS in Business Administration.

-Jana McLellan, Child Welfare Deputy Director
+Jana McLellan, Child Welfare Interim Director

 With years of experience in leadership roles in the public and private sectors, Jana has built a career on transformational change.
 As director of the State Operated Community Programs in the Office of Developmental Disabilities Services, she created the Stabilization and Crisis Unit.
 This effort involved working with more than 20 residential group homes to refocus their purpose in order to fulfill the state’s need for short-term, intensive treatment facilities for vulnerable Oregonians.